hanjingo/doc/ALGO/bloom_filter.md

 [TOC]

-To determine whether an element is in a set, one generally thinks of saving all elements and then confirming by comparison.
-Data structures like linked lists, trees, and hash tables follow this approach.
-These data structures show disadvantages when faced with particularly large amounts of data:

-- High storage capacity ratio; considering the load factor, usually the space cannot be completely filled
-- When the data volume is particularly large, it will consume a lot of memory space.
-If you store keys like URLs, the memory consumption is too severe
-- If using hashmap, once the existing elements exceed half of the total capacity, expansion generally needs to be considered, because as the number of elements increases, hash collisions will increase, reducing to the efficiency of linked list storage

-The Bloom filter is a compact and ingenious probabilistic data structure proposed by Burton Howard Bloom in 1970.
-Its characteristics are efficient insertion and query, and it can tell you "a certain thing must not exist or may exist".
-It uses multiple hash functions to map data to a bitmap structure.
-This method not only improves query efficiency but also saves a lot of memory space.
-Bloom filters are generally used in scenarios with particularly large amounts of data.
+A Bloom filter is a space-efficient probabilistic data structure that is used to test whether an element is a member of a set.
+It is used where we just need to know whether the element belongs to the object or not.
+A bloom filter uses k hash functions and an array of n bits, where an array bit set to 0 means the element doesn't exist, and 1 indicates that the element is present.

 ## Principle

 The principle of the Bloom filter is that when an element is added to a set, K hash functions map this element to K points in a bit array, and set them to 1.
 During retrieval, we only need to check whether these points are all 1s to (roughly) know whether the element is in the set or not: if any of these points is 0, the element being checked is definitely not present; if all are 1, the element being checked is likely present.
-This is the basic idea of Bloom filter.
+This is the basic idea of a Bloom filter.
 So a Bloom filter may produce false positives, but not false negatives.

-Why does Bloom filter need to use multiple hash functions?
+Why does a Bloom filter need to use multiple hash functions?

 - The problem hash faces is collision.
 Assuming the hash function is good, if our bit array length is m points, then if we want to reduce the collision rate to, for example, 1%, this hash table can only accommodate m/100 elements
 - The solution is relatively simple: use a Bloom filter with K > 1, that is, K functions map each element to K bits, because the false positive rate will be reduced significantly, and if parameters k and m are chosen well, approximately half of m will be set to 1